 “Do you ever follow Alex without him knowing it?”

 Kelly paused briefly.
 “Um…yes I do.
 I don’t do it all the time though.
 It’s just his behavior; it’s so suspicious.
 I don’t trust him anymore.
 It seems he’s been keeping secrets.”

 “I think so.
 I just need more information to be sure.”

-“So Jason, tell me about your relationship with Kelly,” Dr. Clement asked.
-“How are things going with you two?”
+“So, Alex, tell me about your relationship with Kelly,” Dr. Clement asked.
+“How are things going with you two lately?”

 “Things have been strange, Dr. Clement.”

 “I see.
-She wasn’t like this at the beginning was she?”
+She wasn’t like this from the beginning was she?”

 “Not at all; she was normal at first.”

 “Tell me again about how the two of you met.”

 Alex got comfortable in the leather chair facing Dr. Clement who sat behind her desk.